COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### User Message: Overflow

-This message is send from the DLT user library to the DLT daemon, if there was an overflow during writing to the DLT daemon named pipe.
+This message is sent from the DLT user library to the DLT daemon, if there was an overflow during writing to the DLT daemon named pipe or socket IPC.
 It contains no further information.

 #### User Message: Application Log Level and Trace Status

-This message is send from the DLT user library to the DLT daemon, when the overall Log Level and Trace Status for the whole DLT application should be set from within the DLT application.
+This message is sent from the DLT user library to the DLT daemon, when the overall Log Level and Trace Status for the whole DLT application should be set from within the DLT application.
 It contains the following information:

 - The application id